Our Response to COVID-19

 Brown County United Way will administer grants from the fund in phases to help address immediate needs and short-term and longer-term impacts of the outbreak and recovery.
 Grants will be released on a rolling basis as the situation unfolds, making it possible to move resources as quickly as possible and adapt to evolving community needs.
 The process overall will be dependent upon available dollars.
 Granting decisions will be made by a team of community volunteers and Brown County United Way representatives.

-This fund provides nonprofit organizations with flexible resources to address the impact of the COVID-19 public health crisis on our community or other publically declared crisis, including immediate basic needs, gaps in service, and operational challenges.
+This fund provides nonprofit organizations with flexible resources to address the impact of publicly declared crises, including immediate basic needs, gaps in service, and operational challenges.
 Preference will be given to the provision of direct services in this context.

-The Emergency Response Fund is able to support organizations meeting the following criteria:
+The Emergency Response Fund supports organizations meeting the following criteria:

 - Nonprofit organizations with a 501(c)(3) designation in good standing with the Internal Revenue Service (IRS), or community-based groups, governmental bodies, municipalities, or school districts fiscally sponsored by a 501(c)(3) nonprofit organization in good standing with the IRS.